Getting to Know Your Neighborhood: Chinatown

 682 Washington St.

-This hidden gem serves up some delicious pho, or Vietnamese soup.
-Beyond its beef, chicken, pork, and seafood pho varieties, the restaurant also serves entrées including rice dishes, hot and sour fish soup, and vegetarian options.
-The drinks menu even balances the tastes of America with Vietnamese traditions: the restaurant pours not only coffee, tea, and lemonade, but also egg soda and salty plum soda.
+This hidden gem is renowned for its delicious pho, or Vietnamese soup.
+Beyond its beef, chicken, pork, and seafood pho varieties, the restaurant also serves entrees, including rice dishes, seafood noodle soup, and vegetarian options.
+Try the pho tái (beef noodle soup with rare steak, well-done flank, brisket, tendon, and tripe) and the Vietnamese pancake pizza.
+The drinks menu even balances the tastes of America with Vietnamese traditions, featuring not only coffee, tea, and lemonade, but also avocado smoothies and salty plum soda.
 Pho Pasteur is an ideal stop if you find yourself around Boston Common, either for a warming bowl of pho or to try new dishes.

-Getting there: Take the Green Line inbound to the Boylston Street stop, turn left out of the station, walk away from the Boston Common on Tremont Street, take a left on Stuart Street (which turns into Kneeland Street), and walk about five minutes until you reach Chinatown, or take the Orange Line to the Chinatown stop.
+Getting there: Take the Green Line inbound to the Boylston Street stop, turn left out of the station, walk away from the Boston Common down Tremont Street, take a left on Stuart Street (which turns into Kneeland Street), until you reach Chinatown.
+Or take the Orange Line to the Chinatown stop.

 Click on the points in the map above for more information on the places listed in our guide to the Chinatown area.